 Deanie Barth, MSPT, is co-owner of Centurion Physical Therapy.
 She received her masters in physical therapy from New York Medical College in 2000 after completing a post-baccalaureate pre-health program at Columbia University and a bachelor in communication from the University of Delaware.
-Deanie has 20 years of experience with sport-related injuries, post-surgical rehab, and orthopedic and neurological disorders.
+Deanie has more than 20 years of experience with sport-related injuries, post-surgical rehab, and orthopedic and neurological disorders.
 In addition to her clinical work, Deanie was a co-founder of GallopNYC, a non-profit therapeutic horseback riding program for individuals with disabilities, as well as a director for a camp for individuals with Huntington’s Disease.
 Deanie is a recent graduate of the Goldman Sachs 10,000 Small Business Program.
 An avid runner, Deanie has completed several marathons.

 Marcus Forman, PT, DPT, is co-owner of Centurion Physical Therapy.
 He graduated from Syracuse University in 1991, and in 1997 he earned his physical therapy degree at Daemen College, where he was awarded a sports physical therapy scholarship.
 Marcus interned in sports medicine at the Nicholas Institute of Sports Medicine and Athletic Trauma at Lenox Hill Hospital, then spent four years at HealthSouth at Lincoln Center, where he treated dancers, athletes, and performers.
 In 2001, Marcus founded Forman Physical Therapy within La Palestra/The Center for Preventative Medicine, and later teamed up with Deanie to form Centurion.
 Marcus has also been a clinical instructor for New York University’s and Columbia University’s physical therapy programs since 1998.